 Airway compromise may be rapidly lethal and is assessed first.
 The reader is cautioned that significant obstruction of the airway, even impending loss of the airway, may be accompanied by normal or near-normal oximetry.
 The Glasgow Coma Scale (GCS) is used to rapidly assess for neurologic impairment that may lead to centrally based loss of airway protection.
 Subcutaneous emphysema may suggest pharyngeal, laryngeal, or tracheal disruption.
 Stridor (the sound of breathing through a partially obstructed airway) suggests airway narrowing and possible impending obstruction.
 If time permits, flexible fiberoptic nasopharyngolaryngoscopy allows rapid and definitive evaluation of the potentially compromised hypopharyngeal and laryngeal airway.

 Foreign material in the airway may be manually evacuated, and blood and secretions are suctioned from the oral cavity and pharynx.
 A “jaw thrust,” even in the setting of mandibular trauma, and bag-valve mask (BVM) assistance may allow oxygenation, especially in the setting of injury to the brain or spinal cord.
 The compromised airway can then be secured via rapid sequence orotracheal or nasotracheal intubation.
-Orotracheal intubation is preferred in the setting of possible midface fractures, though nasal intubation can ...
+Orotracheal intubation is preferred in the setting of possible midface fractures, ...